rtu715/my-website/index.md

 <div id="aboutme-section">

 <p class="about-text">
 Welcome!
 I'm currently a PhD student at the Computer Science department of University of Toronto.
-My advisor is <a target="_blank" href="https://www.cs.toronto.edu/~pekhimenko/"> Gennady Pekhimenko </a>.
+My advisor is <a target="_blank" href="https://www.cs.toronto.edu/~pekhimenko/"> Gennady Pekhimenko</a>.
-My research is motivated by developing ML tools and frameworks to benefit various end users, current including but not limited to the fields of neural architecture search and federated learning.
-I finished my Master of Science in Machine Learning at CMU, and I earned my Bachelor of Arts degree in Computer Science and History from Columbia University.
+I am motivated by the possibilities that state-of-the-art machine learning (ML) tools present for addressing challenges within the natural and social sciences.
+I completed my Master of Science in Machine Learning at Carnegie Mellon University (CMU) and obtained a Bachelor of Arts in Computer Science and History from Columbia University.
 </p>
-</div><br>

 <h2> Select Publications </h2><br>
-<a href="https://arxiv.org/abs/2212.03125"><u>Self-supervised and Weakly Supervised Contrastive Learning for Frame-wise Action Representations</u></a><br>
-<i>Minghao Chen*, <b>Renbo Tu*</b>, Chenxi Huang, Yuqi Lin, Boxi Wu, Deng Cai. <i><br>
-In submission to IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 2022<br>
-<a class="btn btn-primary btn-outline btn-xs" href="https://arxiv.org/pdf/2212.03125.pdf" target="_blank" rel="noopener">PDF</a><br><br>

 <a href="https://arxiv.org/abs/2110.05668"><u>NAS-Bench-360: Benchmarking Diverse Tasks for Neural Architecture Search</u></a><br>
 <i>*Renbo Tu, *Nicholas Roberts, Mikhail Khodak, Junhong Shen, Frederic Sala, Ameet Talwalkar. <i><br>